google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.2.5
 -----
 - added new scaling option 'crop' that resizes to fill all available space, cropping on top/bottom or left/right
+- improvements to RSS file parsing
+- Now displays a hand cursor when a linkUrl is used in clips

 3.2.4
 -----